arunfloyd/learn-Data_Structure/README.txt

         > Finding the Minimum : O(1)

+..................................Heapification..........................................

+-> Heapification is a process used in heap data structures, such as binary heaps, to ensure that the heap property is maintained.

+   The heap property for a binary heap is that for any given node i, the value of i is not smaller than the values of its children.
+   There are two main approaches to heapification: top-down and bottom-up.

+ >>>> Top-Down Heapification

+   -> Top-down heapification is the process of maintaining the heap property from the root down to the leaves.
+      This approach is typically used in operations that involve removing the root element (e.g., in a priority queue), which can potentially disrupt the heap property.

+   >>> Steps for Top-Down Heapification:

+     -> Remove the root: The root element is removed from the heap.
+     -> Heapify the root: The last element in the heap is moved to the root position.
+     -> Sift down: The new root element is sifted down to its correct position to restore the heap property.
+                   This involves comparing the root with its children and swapping it with the larger child if necessary.
+                   This process is repeated until the root is in its correct position or there are no more children to compare it with.
+     -> Time Complexity: The time complexity of top-down heapification is O(log n), where n is the number of elements in the heap.
+                         This is because, in the worst case, the root element may need to be sifted down through the entire height of the heap.

+  >>>> Bottom-Up Heapification

+     -> Bottom-up heapification is the process of maintaining the heap property from the leaves up to the root.

+     -> This approach is typically used in operations that involve inserting a new element into the heap, which can potentially disrupt the heap property.

+    >>> Steps for Bottom-Up Heapification:

+       -> Insert the new element: The new element is inserted at the end of the heap.
+       -> Sift up: The new element is sifted up to its correct position to restore the heap property.
+                   This involves comparing the new element with its parent and swapping it with the parent if necessary.
+                   This process is repeated until the new element is in its correct position or it becomes the root.

+       -> Time Complexity: The time complexity of bottom-up heapification is O(log n), where n is the number of elements in the heap.
+                           This is because, in the worst case, the new element may need to be sifted up through the entire height of the heap.

+   >>>>>> Comparison

+      -> Top-Down Heapification is used when the root element is removed, which can disrupt the heap property.
+          -> It involves sifting down the new root to its correct position.

+      -> Bottom-Up Heapification is used when a new element is inserted, which can disrupt the heap property.
+         It involves sifting up the new element to its correct position.

 ..............................
 Trie ........................

   -> A trie, also known as a prefix tree, is a tree-like data structure that is used to store a dynamic set